-As you progress to more sophisticated experimentation and hardware development, modifications and additions can be made to the board without modifying or damaging the RCM2200 module itself.
+As you progress to more sophisticated experimentation and hardware development, modifications and additions can be made to the board without modifying or damaging the RCM2100 module itself.

-The Prototyping Board is shown below in Figure 2, with its main features identified.
+The Prototyping Board is shown in Figure 2 below, with its main features identified

 Figure 2.
-RCM2200/RCM2300 Prototyping Board
+RCM2100 Prototyping Board